andrewt2470/life-expectancy-regression-analysis/README.md

 ## life-expectancy-regression-analysis

 This analysis will use python to explore the relationship between several factors, and life expectancy.
+This dataset derives from the World Health Organization's research

 Questions that need answers: